Manaaki programmes, support groups and workshops

 Please contact us for further information or if you’d like to attend.

-• Grief cafe
+• Grief support group

 We hold a monthly coffee group for grieving whānau and carers at Te Kōwhai.